Green Chemistry: The Green Curriculum

 Teachers were provided with an introduction to green chemistry, a printed guide of green chemistry laboratories and lessons and access to tools and resources to implement and integrate into the curriculum.
 By working in teams and engaging in hands-on activities teachers walked away a number of concrete ways to implement green chemistry practices into the classroom.
 Here's what Kathy P teacher from the Hudson Valley had to say about the Liberty workshop, "I wanted to walk away with practical and safer labs and I am!"

-Green Chemistry Online Course for Educators
+Green Chemistry Online Course

 Green Chemistry is the science of creating safe, energy efficient and non-toxic products and processes and offers a concrete path towards solving the environmental problems our society faces today.